flimaneto3/abi-gth-omnia-developer-evaluation/README.md

 - This project was built with a focus on **readability**, **modularity**, and **maintainability**.
 - Domain events are logged but can be extended for real event publishing.

+---

+## ✏️ To Do

+- Create environment variables and secrets for database user and password.
+- Implement the events, not only log the events.
+- Check warning on database container: database "developer_evaluation" does not exist
+- Check the architectural decision to use MongoDB and Redis.